Public RecordsPage Overview

 On a national level, you can make an FOIA request to the U.S. Department of State or the specific federal agency in question.
 (The FOIA recommends checking that agency’s website for specific information.)

-Note that some third-party agencies handle public record requests for you.
+NOTE: Some third-party agencies handle public record requests for you.

 Public Records and the Internet